Best Baby Detergent

 Why You Should Trust Us

 BabyGearLab is an industry leader in hands-on reviews of baby gear.
-For more than seven years, we've researched, purchased, and tested a variety of baby specific products, including everything from strollers and car seats to bassinets and sunscreen.
+For more than eight years, we've researched, purchased, and tested a variety of baby specific products, including everything from strollers and car seats to bassinets and sunscreen.
 We bought and utilized the detergents in this lineup side-by-side for a comparison like no other in the world.
 To determine which products are the best at getting baby clothes clean, we washed the dirtiest of dirty in the real world.
 Wendy Schmitz, Senior Review Editor, has been a part of the majority of test teams at BabyGearLab since 2014.
 As a mother of two boys, she's seen her share of all that is gross and downright dirty.
-Wendy used each product in this review, looking for how well each cleans, freshens, and softens to pick award winners and rank the contenders so that families can find the right match for their needs.
+Wendy used each product in this review, looking for how well each cleans, freshens, and softens to pick award winners and rank the contenders, so that families can find the right match for their needs.

 Analysis and Test Results